 Rates don’t include breakfast, but for €28 you can have your way with the breakfast buffet of sausages, bacon, omelettes-to-order, and a spread of cereals, fruit, yoghurt and freshly baked pastries.

 The €60 million hotel conversion was personally financed by British entrepreneur, Javad Marandi.

 Due to Covid-19 precautions, the hotel’s eateries and bars will have revised opening times.
-The Jazz Bar 1838 will be closed until 16 September 2020, after which it'll be open from 5pm to midnight.
+From the 26 September, the Jazz Bar 1838 be open from 5pm to midnight.
 During this time, rooftop bar Guinguet’ will be open daily from 6pm to 1am.
 Les Foudres restaurant will only open from Wednesday to Saturday for dinner, from 7pm to 9.30pm.
-Café Angélique will be open on Saturdays and Sundays from 10am to 7pm, and La Distillerie will offer simple menus from lunch and dinner (from 12.30pm to 2.30pm, and 7.30pm to 10pm).

 A terrace is handy for room service in the sun, and request a room with original oak beams for an extra dose of ooh lah lah.
 The sumptuous Junior Suites have a living space furnished with a plush sofa and fauteuil armchairs.

-The heated pool is long enough for lengths and has a bubbling Jacuzzi at one end.
+The heated pool (open from 7am to 9pm) is long enough for lengths and has a bubbling Jacuzzi at one end.
 On sunny days, paddle out to the open-air section.

-The impeccable spa and beauty salon offer a full suite of treatments, including massages and body scrubs using Codage products.
+The impeccable spa (open from 9am to 5.30pm) and beauty salon offer a full suite of treatments, including massages and body scrubs using Codage products.
 There’s a fitness room, hammam and sauna, too.